codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Click the button **Save and apply standard** on the repository selection page to save your changes to the coding standard.

     !!! important
-        If you stopped applying the coding standard to any repository, Codacy will restore the previous code pattern configurations for that repository.
+        If you stop applying the coding standard to any repository, Codacy restores the previous code pattern configurations for that repository.

     Codacy will start using the updated coding standard on the next analysis of each selected repository.